 Because of the nature of how these viruses are spread, we cannot control or predict when one may find its way to our facility.
 A dog can be carrying the virus and not be showing any symptoms, and therefore, unbeknownst to the owners or us, spread that to others.
 But we would like to share some things that we do and what you can do to help prevent spreading.

-• We continue our cleaning protocols.
+- We continue our comprehensive cleaning protocols

 The information provided below is for educational purposes only.
 It is not meant as a diagnosis of any medical condition or recommendation for treatment.
 If you have concerns about your pet's health, please reach out to your regular Veterinarian.